pentandra/account_us_sstp/doc/usage.rst

 reveals two additional parameters from the Streamlined Sales Tax data:
 *Sourcing* and *Product Class*.
 You can adjust these to filter the types of taxes that are used for your tax reporting.

+If a state reports using composite SER codes, this report filters out those tax lines that do not have the applicable code.
+Amounts and corresponding `Tax Lines <model-account.tax.line>` will respect any applicable SER codes.